New Orleans Saints: Super Bowl XLIV champions (2009)

 In the wild card round, the Saints defeated the Carolina Panthers in the wild-card round, 31–26.
-However, in the divisional round, the Saints lost 29–24 to the Minnesota Vikings after a stunning finish in which Vikings quarterback Case Keenum completed a pass towards the sideline to Stefon Diggs, then Marcus Williams missed a tackle and Diggs was able to run to the end zone for a 61-yard touchdown with no time left on the clock.
+However, in the divisional round, the Saints lost 29–24 to the Minnesota Vikings after the Vikings completed the Minneapolis Miracle.
+The Minneapolis Miracle was a stunning finish in which Vikings quarterback Case Keenum completed a pass towards the sideline to Stefon Diggs, then Marcus Williams missed a tackle and Diggs was able to run to the end zone for a 61-yard touchdown with no time left on the clock.

 On March 15, 2018, the Saints' owner Tom Benson died from flu at the age of 90 after he was hospitalized on February 16, 2018.
 Benson's wife Gayle Benson succeeded him as the owner of the Saints and the NBA's New Orleans Pelicans.

+In the 2018 season, the Saints finished with a 13–3 record and won the NFC South.
+The Saints defeated the Philadelphia Eagles 20–14 in the Divisional Round.
+The Saints fell to the Los Angeles Rams 26–23 in overtime in the NFC Championship in a game that had a controversial ending to regulation.

+In the 2019 season, the Saints finished with a 13–3 record and won the NFC South.
+The Saints lost 26–20 in overtime to the Minnesota Vikings in the Wild Card Round.

+In the 2020 season, the Saints won the NFC South with a 12–4 record.
+In the Wild Card Round, they defeated the Chicago Bears 21–9.
+In the Divisional Round, they fell to their NFC South rivals, the Tampa Bay Buccaneers, 30–20.
+The loss was Drew Brees's final game.

+Following Drew Brees's retirement, the Saints had a revolving door at quarterback in the 2021 season with Trevor Siemian, Jameis Winston, Taysom Hill, and Ian Book starting over the course of the year.
+In the 2021 season, the Saints finished 9–8 and missed the postseason.

 On January 25, 2022, Sean Payton announced to the team that he was stepping away as head coach after 15 seasons with the team.
-During his tenure as head coach, the Saints went 152-89 in the regular season and 9-8 in the postseason.
+During his tenure as head coach, the Saints went 152–89 in the regular season and 9–8 in the postseason.